plausible/docs/docs/google-analytics-import.md

 We also have measures in place to detect and avoid double-counting visitors if you import multiple GA properties into the same Plausible dashboard.
 Here's an example of how it works:

 1. Say that you started counting visitors with Plausible for your site on March 11th 2024
-2. You do the first Google Analytics import into that Plausible dashboard and choose your old UA property.
-We automatically import the data from when you started using that UA property until you stopped using it (say Oct 25th 2008 to May 19th 2023)
+2. You do the first Google Analytics import into that Plausible dashboard and choose your oldest GA property.
+We automatically import the data from when you started using that GA property until you stopped using it (say Oct 25th 2008 to May 19th 2023)
-3. Then you do the second Google Analytics import into that Plausible dashboard and this time you choose your newer GA4 property.
-We automatically import the data from when you stopped using UA until you started using Plausible (May 19th 2023 to Mar 11th 2024)
+3. Then you do the second Google Analytics import into that Plausible dashboard and this time you choose your newer GA property.
+We automatically import the data from when you stopped using the first GA property until you started using Plausible (May 19th 2023 to Mar 11th 2024)

 This makes it easy and convenient to import all your historical Google Analytics stats from multiple properties without having any gaps in your data and without any double-counting.
 It also allows you the flexibility to choose the order in which you import your historical properties into Plausible.
-For instance, if you've used GA4 and UA simultaneously for some time, you can choose which data you prefer to keep in Plausible and import that specific property first.
+For instance, if you've used different GA properties simultaneously for some time, you can choose which data you prefer to keep in Plausible and import that specific property first.
 The second import will cover the missing date ranges and will not overwrite the first import.

 :::tip Do you want your Google Analytics data to replace the native Plausible data up to today?
 This isn't recommended as the native data is superior to the imported data but it's possible if you wish to do so.
 You can [reset the Plausible stats](reset-site-data.md) first and make the import after that